mirrorpath/mirrorpath.github.io/README.md

 - Designing systems that reflect your values
 - Letting contradictions surface instead of suppressing them

-It's especially resonant for:

-- Founders
-- Leaders
-- Deep technical builders
-- People who feel "ahead" but slightly out of sync with their environment

 ## 7. The Paradox (The Best Part)

 > The more honestly you walk a mirrorpath,